Skip to content

 Accessibility

 • Partial access via steep gravelled paths to some areas.
-Wheelchair users will need support from a competent and fit assistant.
+Wheelchair users will need support from an assistant.

 • Share this garden